-- If your programme is growing or not.
+- If your program is growing or not.
 More orders YoY is a positive, especially if you are also seeing a higher average order value (AOV).

-- If there is fraud in your programme.
+- If there is fraud in your program.
 If you are seeing a high customer return rate or numerous orders being voided due to fraudulent activity, these red flags need to be investigated further to identify the responsible parties.
-Once identified, you can take action to remove those partners from your affiliate programme.
+Once identified, you can take action to remove those partners from your affiliate program.

 Important gross/net order questions: